| Home | E-Submission | Sitemap | Contact Us |

 doi: https://doi.org/10.15441/ceem.24.309 [Accepted]

-1Department of Emergency Medicine, Samsung Medical Center, Sungkyunkwan University School of Medicine, Seoul, Republic of Korea, 06351
+1Department of Emergency Medicine, Samsung Medical Center, Sungkyunkwan University School of Medicine, Seoul, Korea

-2Department of Medical Sciences, Graduate school of Kangwon National University, Chuncheon, Republic of Korea, 24341
+2Department of Medical Sciences, Graduate School of Kangwon National University, Chuncheon, Korea

-3Department of Health Sciences and Technology, Samsung Advanced Institute for Health Science & Technology (SAIHST), Sungkyunkwan University, Seoul, Republic of Korea, 06351
+3Department of Health Sciences and Technology, Samsung Advanced Institute for Health Science & Technology (SAIHST), Sungkyunkwan University, Seoul, Korea

-4Department of Biomedical Informatics, Ajou University School of Medicine, Suwon, South Korea
+4Department of Biomedical Informatics, Ajou University School of Medicine, Suwon, Korea

 5National Emergency Medical Center, National Medical Center, Seoul, Korea